Khrooni/visitor-tracker/README.md

 **Locate `VisitorTracker-1.0-Windows-Setup.exe`** file within the repository or use this link [`VisitorTracker-1.0-Windows-Setup.exe`](https://github.com/Khrooni/visitor-tracker/blob/main/VisitorTracker-1.0-Windows-Setup.exe)

 To **download the installer**, click on the 3 dots and select "Download."
+Once the download is complete, open the setup file to begin installation.

 ![alt text](img/user-install/iu02-download.png)